 We have developed a proprietary system for the measurement of the activity of our global online panel.
 This system is continuously refined and developed to address the changing digital media landscape and to meet new customer business needs.
 The system is comprised of hundreds of servers that operate using software built on Microsoft and other technologies.
 Our technology infrastructure is operated in two third-party Tier-1 co-location facilities (one in Virginia and the other in Illinois).
 Our systems have multiple redundancies and are structured to ensure the continuation of business operations in the event of network failure or if one of our data centers has been rendered inoperable.
-As of December 31, 2006, our technology team (excluding employees devoted to research and development) was comprised of over 105 full-time employees (or full-time equivalents) working in four different geographic locations, who design, develop, maintain and operate our entire technology efforts for discrete projects.
+As of December 31, 2006, our technology team (excluding employees devoted to research and development) was comprised of over 104 full-time employees (or full-time equivalents) working in four different geographic locations, who design, develop, maintain and operate our entire technology infrastructure.
+In addition, we have established a relationship with a third party firm for software development in an economically beneficial locale as a means to augment our technology efforts for discrete projects.

 Our development efforts have spanned all aspects of our business.
 We have developed a data capture system that operates across our panelists' computers in almost 200 countries and is used for the real-time capture of consumer Internet behavior.
 We have built a large scale, efficient and proprietary system for processing massive amounts of data.
 Typically our systems handle and process data in excess of 10 billion input records per month.
 Despite the scale of processing required, these data are generally available on a daily basis for our business use.
 We have also developed a highly efficient and scalable system for the extraction and tabulation of all online activities of our panelists.
 Likewise, we have created a highly scalable data warehousing environment that allows ready access and analysis of the data we collect.
-This system, based on Sybase IQ, was awarded the 2003, 2004 and 2005 Grand Prize for the largest Microsoft-based decision support warehouse by the Winter Corporation.
+This system, based on Sybase IQ, was awarded the 2001, 2003 and 2005 Grand Prize for the largest Microsoft-based decision support warehouse by the Winter Corporation.
 In December 2006, we were recognized as a 2007 Technology Pioneer by the World Economic Forum.
 We believe our scalable and highly cost-effective systems and processing methods provide us with a significant competitive advantage.

-Our customers access our digital marketing intelligence product offerings through a variety of methods including MyMetrix, our proprietary, Web-based analysis and reporting system, which in the month of December 2006 was used by 4,020 users to produce more than 170,000 reports.
+Our customers access our digital marketing intelligence product offerings through a variety of methods including MyMetrix, our proprietary, Web-based analysis and reporting system, which in the month of December 2006 was used by 4,020 users to produce more than 160,000 reports.